Squared Distance Function on the Configuration Space of a planar Spider with Applications to Hooke Energy and Voronoi Distance: Introduction

-We thank George Khimshiashvili for useful discussions.
-This work is the result of a joint \textit{Recherche en Residence} (RER) in CIRM (Luminy).
+We thank Giorgi Khimshiashvili for useful discussions.
+This work is the result of a joint \textit{Recherche en R\'esidence} (RER) in CIRM (Luminy).
 We thank CIRM for the hospitality and excellent working atmosphere.

+The research cooperation was partially funded by the program Excellence Initiative - Research at the Jagiellonian University in Krak\'ow.

+D. Siersma acknowledges support from the project ``Singularities and Applications'' - CF 132/31.07.2023 funded by the European Union - NextGenerationEU - through Romania's National Recovery and Resilience Plan.